jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Session Policy

 You can also leverage Purview, file extensions etc. Malware Upload/Download should be bare minimium.
+See note above about conditional access to handover session, that is prerequiste here also.

 ## Block malware Upload
 ![image](https://github.com/user-attachments/assets/a1bf7a05-fbbc-4e42-a7ff-c4de3adbfec0)